Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
  Announcing c-blosc 1.6.1
- A blocking, shuffling and lossless compression library
+ A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?